wizeline/ai-tools-workshop/backend/README.md

 Now run the tests to make sure that they all pass.

 Do the same for the other controllers and other functions you want to test.

+## Chapter 5: Resolve bugs with Copilot

+Run the project and try to query an specific user, this should throw an error.

+Ask copilot to help you solve this

+`#terminalSelection how can I fix this error from this #file:users.ts`

+After implementing the solution try the reques again.